bmuller/StactiveRecord/index.markdown

 # Docs
  * There is a [usage page](usage.html) with examples and the API in brief.
- * The full API is available by running doxygen in the root directory.
+ * The full API is available [here](apidocs/index.html) or by running doxygen in the root directory.